From the Domesday book to the present day, come back in time and have a look through the history of Fleetwood.

 The electric tram link to Blackpool was constructed in the 1890s and of course remains to this day.
 In 2012 major works were completed to the line and it reopened as a light railway with new trams.

 The tramway was routed along East Street and West Street (now Lord Street and North Albert Street) rather than Dock Street.
 So commercial trade followed and the town centre grew.
-Fleetwood is the only town in Britain with trams running the full length of its main street, sharing road-space with cars.
+Fleetwood is the only town centre in Britain with trams running the full length of its main street, sharing road-space with cars.

 Fleetwood was a hostage of the 1960’s and 70’s Cod Wars over fishing rights between Iceland and the UK, and commercial fishing has seriously declined.
 The last deep sea trawler left the town in 1982 and now only inshore fishing boats fish out of the port, although trawlers registered in other places can still be seen taking advantage of the popular fish market.